-While it is not currently possible to make pilgrimage, we would encourage you to use our website to dream up journeys for the future, and make plans for a return to the great outdoors in the not-too-distant future.
+While it is not currently possible to make pilgrimages that last more than one day, we would encourage you to use our website to dream up journeys for after lockdown and make plans for a return to the great outdoors in the not-too-distant future.
 We at the BPT are as confident as ever in pilgrimage’s power to promote holistic wellbeing, and we are certain that pilgrimage can be used as a tool to restore connection, perspective and faith as we all work to process the effects of the coronavirus on our physical, emotional and spiritual health.

-We are also creating a weekly virtual pilgrimage over on our Instagram stories: every Thursday at 7 pm, we take pilgrims on a virtual tour of a pilgrim path loved by the BPT.
-Each pilgrimage is saved on our Instagram profile’s ‘highlights’ – so whenever you find yourself missing being out on the path, our virtual pilgrimages are ready and waiting to be enjoyed.
+We are also creating a monthly virtual pilgrimage over on our newsletter, in which we take pilgrims on a virtual tour of a pilgrim path loved by the BPT.

 In accordance with government advice, we would like to state that depending on where you live in the UK, advice on how far you can travel before taking exercise varies.
 In all parts of the UK, you must only set out on a walk if you can return home the same day.